-On Friday, the Second Circuit made an important decision in the Compassionate Release realm in Zullo, 19-3218-cr.
-The Second Circuit Ruled that anything can serve as an extraordinary and compelling circumstance.
+The Second Circuit made an important decision in the Compassionate Release realm in Zullo, 19-3218-cr.
+The Second Circuit ruled that anything can serve as an extraordinary and compelling circumstance.
 This will impact COVID-19 relief cases, stacked 924c/851 cases and many more.

 Zullo's Procedural History and Compassionate Release Motion

-In 2010, Zullo was sentenced to a mandatory 10 years for a drug charge and a mandatory 5 years for a gun charge.
-The court stated at two separate sentencing hearings that the court believed that the sentence was excessive.
+Sentencing for Zullo happened in 2010.
+The sentence was for a mandatory 10 years for drug charge and a mandatory 5 years for gun charge.
+The court stated at two separate sentencing hearings that the sentence was excessive.
 Zullo’s sentence was affirmed on direct appeal and habeas review.

 The History of Compassionate Release

-As many of you know, the original statute that authorized a compassionate release indicated that any motion for compassionate release had to be made by the BOP Director.
-The court noted the 2013 report from the Office of the Inspector General that stated that on average, 24 incarcerated people per year were released on the BOP’s motion.
-While the BOP revamped several portions of the compassionate release procedures, only 83 of the over 2000 people who met the revised criteria of being over 65 and having served half of their sentence were released by compassionate release.
+The original statute authorizing a compassionate release indicated that any motion must be made by the BOP Director.
+The court noted the 2013 report from the Office of the Inspector General, This report stated on average, 24 incarcerated people per year were released on the BOP’s motion.
+While the BOP revamped several portions of the compassionate release procedures, only 83 persons were released.
+This number was out of a total of over 2000 persons who met the revised criteria.
+The revised criteria required that the person be over 65 years of age and have served half of their sentence.

-In 2018 the FIRST STEP Act was passed.
-The relevant portion of the FIRST STEP Act to this discussion was called “Increasing the Use and Transparency of Compassionate Release.”
-The court also stated:
+In 2018 the FIRST STEP Act passed.
+The relevant portion was “Increasing the Use and Transparency of Compassionate Release.”
+The court stated:

 While [the] BOP is still given the first opportunity to decide a compassionate release motion, and may still bring a motion on a defendant’s behalf, under Congress’ mandate a defendant now has recourse if BOP either declines to support or fails to act on that defendant’s motion.
 As the Act states, a defendant may go to court “after the defendant has fully exhausted all administrative rights to appeal a failure of the Bureau of Prisons to bring a motion on the defendant’s behalf or the lapse of 30 days from the receipt of such a request by the warden of the defendant’s facility, whichever is earlier ….”
 18 U.S.C. § 3582(c)(1)(A).